 Sending an MMS Notification using HTTP

-How an MMS notification is displayed to an end user is dependent on the cell phone.
-For example, some cell phones may clip or not show the address of the sender (specified by the mms_from parameter).
-Depending on the cell phone's settings, once a cell phone has received an MMS notification it may automatically download the MMS content or just notify the end user.
+How an MMS notification is displayed to an end user is dependent on the mobile phone.
+For example, some mobile phones may clip or not show the address of the sender (specified by the mms_from parameter).
+Depending on the mobile phone's settings, once a mobile phone has received an MMS notification it may automatically download the MMS content or just notify the end user.

 mms_messagelocation mms_transaction_id mms_from mms_subject